apache/cordova-js/README.md

   dispatch listeners).
 On iOS and Android, grep for "cast" in the native code - you'll see a bunch of invoked JavaScript from native, which shouldn't be there.
+- Storage shim on Android needs to change its win/fail callbacks to `require('phonegap/plugin/android/storage').failQuery / completeQuery` (away from droiddb.fail / completeQuery)
 - Make sure all of the service + action parameters in each `exec` call is consistent across all platforms.
 Specifically, iOS needs to update to the Android and BlackBerry plugin labels.